cjlux/ASMBL/README.md

 ## Run Standalone

-To run the program, ensure the `config.json` is configured correctly, then run the `ASMBL.exe`
+To run the program, ensure the `config.json` is configured correctly, then run the `N-Fab.exe`

-The latest `.exe` can be found here https://github.com/AndyEveritt/ASMBL/releases
+The latest `.exe` can be found here https://github.com/AndyEveritt/N-Fab/releases

 The program will output the file with a name according the the config settings in the `output` folder.
 (An output folder will be created in the same directory as the `.exe` if one does not exist)